runrig-coop/hedgerows/index.md

 it was that usufruct grants the rightsholder both the free use of an asset as well as the profits or other material gains that arise from it.
 These are termed _usus_ and _fructus_ in civil law, hence _usufruct_.
-Real property ownership grants all of that plus the right to dispose of the asset (_abusus_).
+Real property ownership grants all of that plus the right to the disposal (_abusus_) of the asset.
 That can include consuming, selling, irrevocably altering or destroying it.[^jus]

 What I struggled with most was this: If someone is entitled to use an asset and its produce however one saw fit, how did that differ substantially from the